AudTheCodeWitch/AudTheCodeWitch.github.io/_drafts/course-review-freecodecamp-s-javascript-algorithms-and-data-structures.md

 ### Module 3: Regular Expressions

 I was a bit terrified to begin this 33-lesson module.
 Regex has always mystified me, and I thought this section would be no exception.

 Perhaps not surprisingly, FreeCodeCamp did a great job explaining how to use `.match()` and `.test()`, as well as all sorts of Regex, to manipulate your JavaScript code.

 While I wouldn't say Regex is _easy_ for me, this course, coupled with [Regex101](https://regex101.com/ "Regex 101"), certainly made it _easier_.
-I now recognize when and how to use Regex, and I no longer balk at it.
+I now recognize when and how to use Regex, and I no longer balk at doing so.

 ### Module 4: Debugging

 For me, this was the least helpful module in the course.
 The 12-lesson section on debugging did not do much more than explain how to use `console.log()` to check for common code errors.

 ### Module 5: Basic Data Structures

-This module is short and sweet, at only 4 lessons.
-It explains how to create a media query and make images and other elements responsive, but I feel like this was the weakest section of the course.

-In the future, I would love to see freeCodeCamp expand this section to discuss mobile-first vs desktop-first design approaches.
-A few lessons discussing important media query break-points would also be awesome.
-To supplement the section as it currently stands, I recommend reviewing the [Media Queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) section of w3schools' Responsive Web Design module.
+For me, this 20-lesson module was a great review of how to manipulate JavaScript arrays and objects.
+While I've written several blog posts on array manipulation in the past few months, I have not spent as much time studying JavaScript objects.
+This section refreshed my memory on how to add, remove, and update object keys and values, as well as how to iterate through an object's keys with a `for...in` loop.

 ### Module 6: Basic Algorithm Scripting

-The final two modules cover some more advanced aspects of CSS.
-This 17-lesson section explains how to use `flexbox` to position elements within a container.
-While freeCodeCamp covers `flexbox` pretty well, I still find it to be a little confusing, especially for beginners.
-If you struggle with this section, I suggest reading [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) by CSS-Tricks.
-Their explanations and illustrations, coupled with freeCodeCamp's exercises, really solidified this concept for me.
+This 16-lesson section is the first of two practice problem sets.
+These code challenges require you to apply the knowledge from the previous sections.
+Challenges like "Convert Celsius to Fahrenheit" and "Factorialize a Number" were great JavaScript exercises that required a bit of math logic to solve, while others were more focused on pure code concepts, like array and string manipulations.

-### Module 7: Object Oriented Programming
+### Module 7: Object-Oriented Programming

-The final module is 22 lessons long, and covers `grid`, another tool for creating complex web layouts.
-Having used `grid` in previous projects (not to mention countless Neopets pages), I found this module to be a solid review.
-Learners create basic grids using `grid-template-rows` and `grid-template-columns`.
-After learning to adjust these grids, users then learn to align items within the grid as well as use the ever-helpful `grid-template-areas`.
+We spent a great deal of time learning object-oriented programming at Flatiron, so this was another review section for me.
+These 26 lessons explore how to structure, alter, and implement JavaScript classes.
+I found the lessons on constructors and prototypes to be especially helpful.

 ### Module 8: Functional Programming

-wfwalfjwelfjwewefjweoifjweaofjw
+Like object-oriented programming, functional programming is a popular approach to writing code.
+This 24-lesson section focuses on writing functions to solve coding problems while resisting the urge to transform the given data inputs.
+This section also reviews common higher-order functions, like `.map()`, `.reduce()`, and `.filter()`.

 ### Module 9: Intermediate Algorithm Scripting

+This is the second set of practice challenges.
+There are 21 lessons, each more complicated than the last.
+Some of my personal favorites include "Spinal Tap Case," "Pig Latin," and "Sum All Odd Fibonacci Numbers."
+I found this section to have exercises similar to the ones I have been assigned by companies during my job search, so it was highly valuable practice for me.

 ## The Projects

-To complete this course, learners must create 5 separate pages, each with unique user stories to guide the design.
-FreeCodeCamp provides a CodePen.io example for each project, but they also give a huge amount of creative freedom.

-I make no claims to being a designer.
-However, after quickly getting the tests to pass, I usually spent a few more hours playing with the CSS, tweaking things here and there, and trying new techniques learned throughout this course.

-I chose to complete these projects using my own editor (RubyMine) instead of CodePen.
-I also created a GitHub repository for each project to track my code changes.
-Additionally, I used these projects as an opportunity to practice deploying sites to Heroku.

-Here are my submissions for the 5 projects.
-Click the links to see them in action.
-Note that any forms don't actually submit anywhere.
+To complete this course, learners must complete 5 difficult coding challenges.
+These projects test your JavaScript knowledge as well as your logic skills.
+"Roman Numeral Converter" and "Cash Register" just about did me in, and it was so satisfying to get all their tests to finally pass.

+_AFTER_ you complete a final project or a lesson in one of the algorithm scripting sections, I highly recommend you visit the **Get a Hint** link in the **Get Help** dropdown.
+This link often provides a detailed explanation of the logic required, but my favorite part are the possible solutions listed at the bottom.
+We all know that, with code, there's always more than one way to skin a cat, and I found comparing my solution with the provided ones to be extremely valuable.

 ## Final Thoughts

-Overall, I think freeCodeCamp has created an excellent course.
-Did it take me 300 hours to complete?
-Definitely not.
-Would it take that long for an absolute beginner?
-Possibly.
-Either way, the Responsive Web Design course is a solid review for experienced devs, and a great introductory course for code newbies.
+Overall, freeCodeCamp built an excellent course.
+This one would be more difficult, though not impossible, for an absolute beginner, but I believe it is perfect for a novice.

+My only complaint is this course does not explore the DOM or how JavaScript can be used in tandem with HTML and CSS.
+A separate course should be added to the freeCodeCamp platform, or this topic should be covered in either this course or the Responsive Web Design Certification.

-If you have ANY interest in code or web design, I highly recommend starting with [freeCodeCamp](https://www.freecodecamp.org/learn/).
+Once again, if you have ANY interest in code or web design, I highly recommend starting with [freeCodeCamp](https://www.freecodecamp.org/learn/).